-For a more scientific explanation, including a link to the 2004 study that first discovered “baby backwash” and another that tracked leukocytes in breastmilk, check out this article from Science News.
+For a more scientific explanation, including a link to the 2004 study that first discovered “baby backwash” and another that tracked leukocytes in breastmilk, check out this article.

 Another awesome feedback mechanism is kissing.
 Yes, KISSING.

-Note: As I shared in this post, I struggled to breastfeed my second child.
-I fully embrace the notion that our bodies are capable and wise, but I also know that sometimes in our effort overcome the mountain of “cant’s” thrown out by the medical community and media regarding birth and breastfeeding, we accidentally create an environment that is unfriendly to moms struggling with disappointments in these areas.
-If that is you, know that you are loved and welcome here.
+Note: As I shared in this post, breastfeeding my second child was not an easy journey.
+I fully embrace the notion that our bodies are capable and wise, but I also know that sometimes in our effort overcome disempowering messages regarding birth and breastfeeding, we accidentally create an environment that is unfriendly to moms struggling with disappointments in these areas.
+If that is you, know that you are loved and celebrated here.